-The conditions of any given business environment depend on many factors, some of which are under a nation’s control, some of which are not: external military threats, degree and type of business competition, geography, natural resources, and so forth.
+Some factors are under a nation’s control, some are not: external military threats, degree and type of business competition, geography, natural resources, and so forth.

-As far as environmental influences are under the control of government, those influences depend on the government acting as a neutral arbiter in the creation and enforcement of common rules for all individual actors.
+To the extent environmental influences are the result of government actions, those influences best serve society when government acts as a neutral arbiter in the creation and enforcement of common rules for all individual actors.
 What role and influence the government should have in shaping the business environment is a special focus of this article.

-When a producer tries to satisfy customer demand, the producer aligns their processes to use resources.
+When a producer sets out to satisfy customer demand, the producer aligns their processes to use resources.
 If a process is efficient, fewer resources per unit produced will be allocated to that process, leaving those resources free to be used by other processes.

 To create efficient processes, producers must be able to accurately (to the degree measurable) interpret value signals from the consumer and the economic environment.
-If the producer cannot accurately read what is valuable to the consumer and in the relevant economic environment, the producer cannot determine what activities are actually valuable to the producer.
+If the producer cannot accurately read what is valuable to the consumer in the relevant economic environment, the producer cannot determine what actions are valuable to the business.
 Without knowing what is valuable to the customer, producer, and environment, processes cannot be efficiently aligned to resources.

-Governments should keep in mind there is a Darwinian advantage to be gained if producers with inefficient processes are driven out of business – if inefficient producers are driven out of business proportionally more resources become available as inputs for the processes of more competitive producers.
+Governments should keep in mind there is a Darwinian advantage to be gained if producers with inefficient processes are driven out of business – when inefficient producers fail, proportionally more resources become available for the use of more competitive producers.
 The more resources become available to a growing share of efficient producers, the more efficient (hence, more powerful) a nation’s economy in its entirety becomes.